-This past winter my husband and I visited Antigua.
 Antigua is the largest of the English-speaking Leeward Islands in the eastern Caribbean and is part of the twin-island nation of Antigua and Barbuda.
-We stayed in English Harbour in the southeastern area of the island.
+On a winter visit, my husband and I stayed in English Harbour in the southeastern area of the island.
 English Harbour has a military maritime history and today remains a boating town.

 Famous for offering protective shelter during violent storms, English Harbour served as a base for the British Navy in the late 18th century, a base established by Admiral Horatio Nelson.
 Although the dockyard was gradually abandoned in the 19th century, today Nelson’s Dockyard has been completely restored and is the only continuously working Georgian dockyard in the world.
 The dockyard offers gift shops, art shops, restaurants, a museum, and five star accommodations.

 We were awed by the impressive yachts moored at the Nelson Dockyard Marina and the Falmouth Harbour Marina, which has been specifically built to cater to mega-yachts.
 Several world class yachting events are held in English Harbour, including Antigua Classic Yacht Regatta, Antigua Sailing Week, Antigua Charter Yacht Show, and Superyacht Challenge Antigua.

 English Harbour Town is a lively place.
 You’ll find the yachting crowd, their crews, other tourists, and locals.
 Many of the young people you see in town work on the ships.
 At our hotel, we met a young Swiss woman taking two weeks vacation after spending several months working as a steward on a luxury sailboat.
 We met a man from Florida, who’d flown down to finish renovations on a yacht, renovations that were started when the yacht had been moored in Florida.
 This town is all about the boating life.